Jim Caldwell (American football)

 James Caldwell (born January 16, 1955) is an American football coach who is a senior assistant for the Carolina Panthers of the National Football League (NFL).
-He served as the head coach of the Indianapolis Colts from 2009 to 2011 and Detroit Lions from 2014 to 2017.
-Caldwell has been a part of two Super Bowl-winning teams in his career; as the assistant head coach and quarterbacks coach of the Colts team that won Super Bowl XLI and as offensive coordinator of the Baltimore Ravens team that won Super Bowl XLVII.
+He previously served as the head coach of the Indianapolis Colts from 2009 to 2011 and Detroit Lions from 2014 to 2017.
+As an assistant coach, Caldwell was the assistant head coach and quarterbacks coach for the Colts team that won Super Bowl XLI and the offensive coordinator for the Baltimore Ravens team that won Super Bowl XLVII.

 College career

 Caldwell attended the University of Iowa, where he was a four-year starter at defensive back for the Iowa Hawkeyes football team from 1973 to 1976.
+As a freshman in 1973, he set an Iowa single-season record that still stands with five blocked kicks.

 Coaching career

 College

-Caldwell served as an assistant coach at the University of Iowa, Southern Illinois University, Northwestern University, University of Colorado at Boulder, University of Louisville, and Pennsylvania State University before being named head coach at Wake Forest University in 1993.
+Caldwell served as an assistant coach at Iowa, Southern Illinois, Northwestern, Colorado, Louisville, and Penn State before being named head coach at Wake Forest in 1993.
 He was the first African-American head football coach in the Atlantic Coast Conference (ACC).
-Caldwell was inducted into Omicron Delta Kappa - The National Leadership Honor Society at Wake Forest in 1996.
+Caldwell was inducted into Omicron Delta Kappa – The National Leadership Honor Society at Wake Forest in 1996.

 In eight years, Caldwell had a record of 26–63.
 He installed a powerful passing attack that set numerous school records, many of which have since been broken under his successor, Jim Grobe.
 However, his teams rarely ran well; in one year the Demon Deacons' leading rusher only notched 300 yards for the entire season.
 He only had one winning season, in 1999, when the Deacons won the Aloha Bowl.